-I am a principal researcher at Microsoft Research lab in Redmond, WA.
+I am a principal researcher at the Microsoft Research lab in Redmond, WA.
 My research interests include Augmented Reality (AR)/Virtual Reality (VR), Haptics, interactive projection mapping and computer vision for human-computer interaction.

-I am the Specialty Chief Editor of Frontiers in Virtual Reality, for the area of Haptics and an Assoc.
+I am also the Specialty Chief Editor of Frontiers in Virtual Reality, for the area of Haptics and an Assoc.
 Editor of IEEE Computer Graphics and Application (CG&A), co-chaired the 19th ACM SIGSPATIAL 2011, and on program committee for several leading conferences.

 For more Up-To-Date information, please see Eyal’s external homepage at: http://eyalofek.org/